RandyRDavila/GraphCalc/paper.md

 # Statement of Need

 Modern research in graph theory and network science often requires the rapid computation of multiple graph invariants across large collections of graphs.
-While libraries such as NetworkX \[@hagberg2008exploring] and igraph provide graph traversal and manipulation utilities, they often lack built-in support for specialized invariants central to theoretical graph research — such as total domination number or zero forcing number.
+While libraries such as NetworkX [@hagberg2008exploring] and igraph provide graph traversal and manipulation utilities, they often lack built-in support for specialized invariants central to theoretical graph research — such as total domination number or zero forcing number.

 `GraphCalc` fills this gap by offering a unified interface for computing classical and specialized invariants.
-It is **purpose-built for use in automated conjecturing frameworks**, particularly **TxGraffiti** and its variants (The `Optimist` \[@optimist], etc.), which rely on precise invariant computations across thousands of graphs for conjecture generation and evaluation.
+It is **purpose-built for use in automated conjecturing frameworks**, particularly **TxGraffiti** [@TxGraffiti] and its variants (The `Optimist` [@optimist], etc.), which rely on precise invariant computations across thousands of graphs for conjecture generation and evaluation.

 # Features